Survivor (American TV series): Series overview

 The United States version is produced by Mark Burnett and hosted by Jeff Probst, who also serves as an executive producer.
 Each competition is called a season, has a unique name, and lasts from 13 to 16 episodes.
 The first season, Survivor: Borneo, was broadcast as a summer replacement show in 2000.
-Starting with the third season, Survivor: Africa, there have been two seasons aired during each U.S. television season.
-Starting with the forty-first season, no subtitle has been used in promotion of the season.
+Starting with the third season, Survivor: Africa, there have been two seasons aired during each American television season.
+Starting with the 41st season, no subtitle has been used in promotion of the season.
 Instead, the show began following a number format similar to Big Brother and The Amazing Race.
+During the weeks of February 9 and 16, 2026, classic episodes of the series will air on CBS highlighting key moments of the contestants from Season 50.

 In the first season, there was a 75-person crew.
 By season 22, the crew had grown to 325 people.